-- Consumer-to-Consumer Our Consumer-to-Consumer operating segment facilitates money transfers between two consumers, primarily through a network of third-party agents.
-Our multi-currency money transfer service is provided through one interconnected global network where a money transfer can be sent from one location to another, around the world.
-This service is available for international cross-border transfers and, in certain countries, intra-country transfers.
-This segment also includes money transfer transactions that can be initiated through websites and mobile devices. - Business Solutions Our Business Solutions operating segment facilitates payment and foreign exchange solutions, primarily cross-border, cross-currency transactions, for small and medium size enterprises and other organizations and individuals.
+- Consumer-to-Consumer Our Consumer-to-Consumer operating segment facilitates money transfers, which are sent from our retail agent locations worldwide or through websites and mobile devices, including our fast-growing money transfer transactions conducted and funded through websites and mobile applications marketed under our brands ("westernunion.com") and transactions initiated on the internet and mobile applications hosted by our third-party white label or co-branded digital partners (together with westernunion.com, "Digital Money Transfer").
+Our money transfer service is provided through one interconnected global network.
+This service is available for international cross-border transfers and, in certain countries, intra-country transfers. - Business Solutions Our Business Solutions operating segment facilitates payment and foreign exchange solutions, primarily cross-border, cross-currency transactions, for small and medium size enterprises and other organizations and individuals.
 The majority of the segment's business relates to exchanges of currency at spot rates, which enable customers to make cross-currency payments.
 In addition, in certain countries, we write foreign currency forward and option contracts for customers to facilitate future payments.

-All businesses and other services that have not been classified in the above segments are reported as Other, which primarily includes our cash-based and electronic-based bill payment services which facilitate payments from consumers to businesses and other organizations.
-Our money order and other services, in addition to certain corporate costs such as costs related to strategic initiatives, including costs for the review and closing of mergers, acquisitions, and divestitures, are also included in Other.
+All businesses and other services that have not been classified in the above segments are reported as Other, which primarily includes our bill payment services which facilitate payments from consumers to businesses and other organizations and our money order services.
+Our other services, in addition to certain corporate costs such as costs related to strategic initiatives, including costs for the review and closing of mergers, acquisitions, and divestitures, are also included in Other.
 Additional information on our segments is further described in the Segment Discussion below.